logo for raise-smart-kid.com

 Child Intellectual Development Information

-With this child intellectual development information page, I would like to share with you what to expect from your baby/child regarding their intellectual development at a given age as they develop into toddlers.
+With this child intellectual development information page, I would like to share with you what to expect from your baby/child regarding their intellectual skills at a given age as they develop into toddlers.

 We often expect small children to think like little adults when they are not yet capable of doing that.